Grief is a normal and natural response to loss, yet how pupils are supported can have significant impact on long term outcomes.

 There are lots of resources to support schools with a Dying Matters Awareness Week and indeed in supporting children, parents and staff in the event of a death, we have listed them below and we hope that you find some of these helpful in supporting children, parents and staff in the event of a death.

-Child Bereavement UK: The death of a pupil, a parent or a member of staff can have significant impact on the school community.
+Child Bereavement UK: The death of a pupil, a parent or a member of staff can have a significant impact on the school community.
 Schools have a unique role in helping grieving children and young people.
 Child Bereavement UK supports families and educates professionals when a baby or child dies or is dying, or when a child is facing bereavement, and has a wide range of information, resources and training for schools.
 They launched a video campaign #onemoreminute; what would you say if you had one more minute:

 Childhood Bereavement Network: Has key messages for staff, parents and young people and ideas of how to support any bereaved children within school.